 The playing of ball games is not against the law.

-If young people are being disrespectful of you or your property or causing any damage you should call the police.
+However, if young people are being disrespectful of you or your property or causing any damage you should call the police.

 To claim any damages you will need to approach your solicitor.